barrida/effective-java-summary-3rd-edition/README.md

 ```

-*Supplier<T>* represents a supplier of results.
-There is no requirement that a new or distinct result be returned each time the supplier is invoked.
-This is a functional interface whose functional method is get()

-  // This function returns a random value.
-        Supplier<Double> randomValue = () -> Math.random();

-        // Print the random value using get()
-        System.out.println(randomValue.get());

 **Remember six basic interfaces.
 You can derive the rest when you need them**

 UnaryOperator <T> | BinaryOperator <T> | Predicate <T> | Function <T,R> | Supplier <T> | Consumer <T>